stashed/docs/docs/addons/nats/authentications/basic/index.md

 ## Prepare NATS

-In this section, we are going to deploy a NATS cluster with basic authentication enabled.
+In this section, we are going to deploy a NATS cluster with Basic authentication enabled.
 Then, we are going to create a stream and publish some messages into it.

 ### Deploy NATS Cluster